Grant Programs for American Indian/Alaska Native artists, Tribes, and mainstream colleges and universities

 - Advances your artist's development, art form, and creative practice.

 - Contribute to the field of Native art and self-identify as an integral member of the artistic and cultural community.
-Your creative practice a benefit the wider community by promoting art, identity, and culture.
+Your creative practice benefits the wider community by promoting art, identity, and culture.

 - Share out your unique aesthetic and body of work that celebrates ancestral and/ or contemporary beliefs that can be shared with peers or community.
 It may be a project that supports your community.